 A pub with Something Special – The Radnor Arms

 “A pub is part of the heart of the community.
 If you look at the West end of town, there are actually very few pubs.
-This this is located in such a crucial place.
-Customers will include such a mix of people, from walkers on The Leas out for a stroll, show-goers at the Leas Cliff Hall to local residents and business workers too.”
+This is located in such a crucial place.
+Our customers are such a mix of people, from walkers on The Leas out for a stroll, show-goers at the Leas Cliff Hall to local residents and business workers too.”

 An experience that makes you feel special

-“Folkestone is evolving so quickly.
+Ryan: “I love making cocktails and so we’ve created a special menu just for those.
+It’s part of our ethos to make sure there’s something for everyone.
+Folkestone is evolving so quickly.
 The renovations that have happened down at the Harbour have transformed that area.
 Watching that renovation move up The Old High Street and on to Rendezvous Street is fantastic, seeing it grow.
 We’re helping it from the West end now, I feel like this sort of bookends the town.
-Mark and I love pubs, we need decent pubs around serving delicious local produce alongside great ales that make everyone feel welcome.”
+I love pubs; we need decent pubs around serving delicious local produce alongside great ales and cocktails that make everyone feel welcome.”